Diane Louise Jordan Diversity keynote speaker

 About Diane Louise Jordan

-Diane Louise Jordan has served audiences and communities as a TV and Radio broadcaster for over 30 years.
-In 1990, Diane made front page news as the first black presenter of BBC1’s legendary Blue Peter.
-Diane has hosted many iconic British programmes, including BBC1’s Songs of Praise, and BBC Radio Two’s long running The Sunday Hour.
+Diane has served audiences and communities as a television and radio broadcaster for over three decades.
+In 1990 she made national headlines as the first Black presenter of BBC One’s iconic programme Blue Peter, becoming a trailblazer in British broadcasting.
+She has since hosted a wide range of popular programmes including BBC One’s Songs of Praise and BBC Radio 2’s long-running The Sunday Hour.

 The Making of Black Britain